 Each tablet contains: nitroglycerin (in the form of nitroglycerin with glucose) - 0.5 mg;

-Excipients: potato starch, microcrystalline cellulose, anhydrous colloidal silicon dioxide, calcium stearate, lactose monohydrate.
+Excipients: potato starch, microcrystalline cellulose, colloidal anhydrous silicon dioxide, calcium stearate, lactose monohydrate.

 Pharmacotherapeutic group

-Peripheral vasodilators used in the treatment of heart disease. organic nitrates.
+Peripheral vasodilators used in the treatment of heart disease.
+Organic nitrates.

 Indications for use